 - Normal sky is blue, sunsets are red.
 Why the sky passes from blue to orange/red skipping altogether the whole range of green frequencies?

-If you find it interesting, feel free to discuss with me!
+If you find this interesting, feel free to discuss with me!

 Read more at: